GaryCraft/songrec-lib/README.md

 **Based on the original [SongRec](https://github.com/marin-m/SongRec) by marin-m.**

 > **Please note that this library was heavily modified with the help of an LLM, which means some stuff needs work, it is functional but not fully battle-tested. nor optimized**
+> I'm not intending to give a lot of time to doing this myself, as this was mostly done for a test rather than something really production ready

 ## Features